 Posh Spice’s husband transformed from soccer sensation to model, spokesperson and international superstar, earning enough money along the way to claim a spot on the list of the wealthiest athletes of all time.

 The retired British soccer player reportedly had a base salary of $6.5 million when he signed with the Los Angeles Galaxy in 2007.
 In addition to his annual payout, Beckham received a total of $50 million in endorsements over the span of five years.
-But he makes even more money in retirement.
-According to Forbes, Beckham earned an impressive $75 million in 2014.
+But he makes even more money in retirement, with Celebrity Net Worth estimating his latest net worth at $450 million.

 8. Eddie Jordan Net Worth: $475 Million